Explore different data analysis software applications and the skills you need to land an entry level data analysis position.

 Learn SAS to prepare for a career focused on business intelligence or analytics:

 Jupyter Notebook is a web-based interactive environment used to share computational documents or “notebooks.”
 Data analysts use Jupyter Notebooks to write and run code, clean data, data visualization, machine learning, statistical analysis, and many other forms of data analysis.
-Furthermore, Juypter Notebook allows users to combine data visualizations, code, comments, and numerous different programming languages in one place, allowing for an improved space to document a data analysis process and share them with others.
+Furthermore, Juypter Notebook allows users to combine data visualizations, code, comments, and numerous different programming languages in one place, allowing for an improved space to document a data analysis process and share it with others.

 Whatever your professional data goals, you will likely benefit from using a tool like Jupyter Notebook to work through data problems and share your work with others.